acos-server/acos-pointandclick/README.md

 * `qid`: clickable ID (IDs start from zero and increment sequentially)
 * `qlabel`: clickable label
 * `time`: time of the action given as a date in the ISO format
-* `rerun`: if this field exists and has the boolean true value, this answer had already been made previously.
-Repeating the same wrong answer does not affect the grade, but it shows the feedback again.
+* `rerun`: if this field exists and has the boolean true value, this was not a new answer.
+The learner clicked on an existing answer to see its feedback again.

 # To developers